mattmakai/fullstackpython.com/content/pages/04-web-development/39-code-metrics.markdown

 * [Black](https://github.com/ambv/black) is a Python code formatter with strong, uncompromising assumptions about how your code must be formatted.

+* [dlint](https://github.com/duo-labs/dlint) is a linter for secure coding practices.

 * [pylintdb](https://github.com/nedbat/pylintdb) puts pylint results into
   a [SQLite](/sqlite.html) database for programmatic access and searching.
   Ned Batchelder coded it and wrote about how he uses the program in this